valtyr/prisma-kysely/.changeset/ten-fans-vanish.md

 "prisma-kysely": patch
 ---

-Narrower types for native enums (Thank you @jvandenaardweg 🎉)
+Now using narrower types for enum objects bringing `prisma-kysely`'s enums in line with `prisma-client-js` (Thank you @jvandenaardweg 🎉)